2017 Bosnia & Herzegovia Global Money Week

 NUMBER OF CHILDREN REACHED INDIRECTLY:

-High-level discussions, seminars, and other educational sessions were organized by local teams in Fojnica, Živinice, Mostar, Goražde, Posušje, Velika Kladuša, Bihać, Bugojno, Tešanj, Brčko, Srebrenik, Gradačac, Gračanica, Modriča, Trebinje, Prozor Rama, Tuzla, Novi Grad and Sarajevo.
-Young people were able to engage themselves with the banks, their local teams and their schools.
-Most of the children made a piggy bank so they could keep money in them for their local teams.
+High-level discussions, seminars, and other educational sessions were organized by local teams in 19 different cities across the country.
+Young people were able to engage themselves with the banks' daily activites, and created piggy banks in order to store money for their local teams.

 Furthermore, the Association for Responsible Personal Finance Management “Plus” organized educational workshops on the topic of financial literacy for youth in cooperation with ASuBiH.
-To educate and raise financial awareness amongst youth about the importance of financial education, a workshop on the theme of “Shopping on the Internet” was held.
-This workshop provided youth with the basic characteristics of online shopping, payments, advantages and disadvantages.
-In this way, young people developed the skills wisely utilize online shopping and make smarter decisions for their future.
+To educate and raise financial awareness amongst youth about the importance of financial education, a workshop on the theme of “Shopping on the Internet” was designed.
+This workshop provided youth with the basic characteristics of online shopping, payments, its advantages and disadvantages.
+In this way, young people developed the skills to do online shopping wisely and to make smarter decisions for their future.
 All participants received a personal finance management manual and flyers.
 After the workshop, a quiz was held where youth had the opportunity to demonstrate their knowledge and won prizes.

 2016 Bosnia and Herzegovina Global Money Week